All documents

 Type Displays the database engine type.

-Version Displays the database version and lifecycle status:
+Version Displays the engine version and lifecycle status:

 • Beta version: labeled “Beta”